Home » TLC Blog » An Effective Website Planning, Design and Development Process

 We also ensure the SSL certificate is installed on the live domain.

 After the DNS has been changed, we monitor the propagation with a tool like https://www.whatsmydns.net/.
 We change the settings on the staging site and do a complete Search/Replace to change all the staging urls on the site to the live url.
 We check the robots.txt file and other settings in Google Search Console and ensure the site is working in Google Analytics.
-Rebecca Gill has a checklist of tasks for a website redesign specific to SEO, which includes the following on launch:

 Post Launch